transentis/bptk_py/docs/usage/limitations.rst

 * Currently the simulator only supports the Euler method, Runge-Kutta Integration is not supported.
 * The SD model transpiler for XMILE models only supports stocks, flows/biflows and converters.
 The discrete modeling elements (such as ovens and conveyors) are not supported.
+* The random number operators (LOGNORMAL, LOGISTIC etc.) support seed but uses the Python seed and random number generator as the Stella Architect random number function is not open source.
+Secondly, these operators only support the mandatory arguments (usually mean/scale/stddev) as given in `in the official documentation <hhttps://www.iseesystems.com/resources/help/v1-9/default.htm#08-Reference/07-Builtins/Statistical_builtins.htm>`_
 * The following table gives an overview of all XMILE builtins, whether they are supported by the SD model transpiler for XMILE and their equivalent in the SD DSL library – blank cells indicate that the operator is currently not supported.
 We are working hard to ensure support for all operators is included ASAP.
 Built-ins pertaining to discrete elements are not listed.

 =============  ===================  =================